ComputerScienceHouse/s2i-base-ubuntu/README.md

 ## Installation and Usage

 This image is available on DockerHub.
-To pull it, run:
+To pull the latest image (16.04), run:

 ```
-docker pull computersciencehouse/base-ubuntu16.04
+docker pull computersciencehouse/s2i-base-ubuntu
 ```

-To build the base image from scratch, run:
+To build the base image for 16.04 from scratch, run:

 ```
 git clone https://github.com/ComputerScienceHouse/s2i-base-ubuntu.git
-cd s2i-base-ubuntu
+cd s2i-base-ubuntu/16.04
 make build
 ```